synapsecns/sanguine/docs/bridge/docs/04-Routers/RFQ/API/index.md

 **Running with Docker**

-The RFQ API can also be run with docker.
+The Quoter API can also be run with docker.
 To do this, you will need to build the docker image and run it with the config file.

 :::tip
 Docker versions should always be pinned in production environments.
 For a full list of tags, see [here](https://github.com/synapsecns/sanguine/pkgs/container/sanguine%2Frfq-api)